Council launches You Can Online initiative to support digital inclusion in an increasingly online world – Warwickshire County Council

 - All physical libraries offer free Wi-Fi and free time on public computers, and staff can help you to find trustworthy online sources for facts, news, and other information.

-- Attend IT Help and support sessions which take place regularly at libraries across the county.
+- IT Help and support sessions take place regularly at libraries across the county.

 - The County Council’s Cyber Security Team deliver regular sessions in Warwickshire Libraries to raise awareness of how to protect yourself online.
-Cyber Safe Warwickshire
+Find out more at Cyber Safe Warwickshire

 - Nuneaton, Rugby, and Leamington libraries offer Let’s Make sessions to get hands-on with the latest technology from 3D printing and virtual reality to robotics.